the-magnificents/sphinx-elearning/README.md

 ## Prerequisits:

-* Python 3.6+, we tested the code using Pyton 3.8
+* Python 3.6+, we tested the code using Phyton 3.8
 * An IDE with support for RST.
 We recommend [VS Code](https://code.visualstudio.com/download)

 ## Installation: